oliveoilexpert/t3-avif/README.md

 ### `hide_webp`

-    # cat=basic; type=boolean; label=Hide .webp files in backend file list module
+    # cat=basic; type=boolean; label=Hide .avif files in backend file list module
-    hide_webp = 1
+    hide_avif = 1

-`.webp` files are hidden by default in the backend file list module.
+`.avif` files are hidden by default in the backend file list module.
 If you want to show them to the users, disable this option.

 If you need a more customized behaviour for hiding or showing the generated files (e.g. for a specific BE user group), you can always remove or change the `$GLOBALS['TYPO3_CONF_VARS']['SYS']['fal']['defaultFilterCallbacks']` settings